 Ronda Rousey: Bio

 There have been Superstars who tried fighting and fighters who tried their hand at being Superstars.
-But there is only one Ronda Rousey.
+But there was only one Ronda Rousey.

 Dubbing herself “Rowdy” Ronda Rousey with the blessing of the late Roddy Piper, she embarked on a ruthless undefeated streak that saw her submit opponents within a matter of seconds via her signature armbar.
 And she caught the sports-entertainment bug along the way, sharing the ring with The Rock and The Authority at WrestleMania 31.
 Ever since, rumors of a crossover to WWE persisted at almost every turn, though it seemed a dream pairing that was destined to remain just that … until Royal Rumble 2018, when Rousey arrived wearing Piper’s unmistakable leather jacket.